 1. Choose the right lake for your needs

-Keep in mind what is static and what can be modified when it comes to lakes and lakefront properties.
+It’s also important to keep in mind what is static and what can be modified when it comes to lakes and lakefront properties.
 “Elevation and lakeshore quality have been created by nature and cannot usually be changed or modified, but the waterfront structures generally can be — subject to zoning ordinances,” says Eisler.

-If you work in downtown Minneapolis, consider exploring the Brainerd and Baxter areas, which are just two short hours away.
+If you work in downtown Minneapolis, consider exploring the Brainerd area, which is just two short hours away.
 Alexandria, another popular area for lake cabins and homes, is also only two hours northwest of the metro area.

 3. Think local

 If you’re thinking of buying a waterfront home, we’d be remiss not to remind you that there are plenty of great bodies of water right where you live!
 Don’t forget to consider changing up your primary residence to be on a lake year-round.

 If you’re in the Twin Cities metro area, popular lakes for full-time living include Lake Minnetonka and the Minneapolis chain of lakes — Lake of the Isles, Bde Maka Ska (formerly Lake Calhoun) and Lake Harriet.